ISU-152: Poland

 In 1944, more than 30 ISU-152s were delivered to the People's Army of Poland.
 Shortly afterwards, the Polish military created the 25th Polish Self-Propelled Artillery Regiment, which consisted of 10 ISU-152s and 22 ISU-122s.
 As part of the 1st Polish Tank Corps (which operated both T-34-76 and T-34-85 tanks), the regiment took part in combat action along the River Nysa, located in southwestern Poland in March 1945.
 In the early months of 1945, the Polish command began to form another ISU-152 regiment, but with too few vehicles, the newly-formed 13th Polish self-propelled artillery regiment received two ISU-152s and two batteries comprising SU-85s.
-This regiment took part in the Battle of Berlin between April and May of 1945.
+This regiment took part in the Battle of Berlin between April and May 1945.

 Post-WWII, ISU-152s remained in service with the Polish military until the early 1960s.

 Czechoslovakia

-As part of the Soviet Union's military assistance to friendly or pro-Soviet countries around the world, a few ISU-152s were transferred to the Czechoslovakian military after World War II, which operated them until the end of 1950s.
-For several decades it was the heaviest armored vehicle in the Czechoslovak People's Army, which used these to test newly-developed anti-tank obstacles.
+As part of the Soviet Union's military assistance to friendly or pro-Soviet countries around the world, a few ISU-152s were transferred to the Czechoslovak military after World War II, which operated them until the end of 1950s.
+For several decades it was the heaviest armoured vehicle in the Czechoslovak People's Army, which used these to test newly developed anti-tank obstacles.